After 40 years of living in California, I moved to the Ann Arbor, Michigan area, to take part in the area's rich culture of art.

 Artist Statement: Jane Crescent Brundage

 I love the practicality of trying to make new things out of old, usually discarded objects.
-I was originally inspired in the 1970’s by phantasmagorical mosaics artists such as Larry Fuente and Lois Anderson (aka Lotus Carnation), who were featured in the now-defunct Unknown Museum in Mill Valley.
+I was originally inspired in the 1970’s by phantasmagorical mosaic/assemblage/found object artists such as Larry Fuente and Lois Anderson (aka Lotus Carnation), who were featured in the now-defunct Unknown Museum in Mill Valley, California.
 They covered cars and ordinary objects with everything imaginable, such as bottle caps, plastic toys, shoe soles, coins, and costume jewelry.

 For decades, I was employed as a graphic designer, whose task is to take facts and images and organize them into a succinct, limited, visual statement that sells an idea or product.
 Mosaicing enables me to take ordinary objects and transform them into something entirely new, limited only by my imagination.